Greek jobless hits record as election looms

 In the year to the end of March, the number of jobs in the construction sector fell 18 percent while those in the manufacturing sector dropped 15 percent, based on Reuters calculations.

-Magginas said falling labour costs and progress in corporate restructuring should help contain the trend in the medium term but weakness in tourism does not bode well in the quarters ahead.
+Magginas said falling labor costs and progress in corporate restructuring should help contain the trend in the medium term but weakness in tourism does not bode well in the quarters ahead.

 Tourism, which accounts for about one in five jobs, is expected to turn out weak this year.
 Revenue tumbled by 15.1 percent to 396.3 million euros in the first quarter, central bank data showed.